variotry/knockout-decorator/README.md

-  4. If you want to prevent properties or accessors from converting to observable, attach `@ignore` decorator to them.
+  4.If you want to prevent properties or accessors from converting to observable, attach `@ignore` decorator to them.
 See [demo2](https://variotry.github.io/knockout-decorator/#demo2)

     @kd.track
     class Sample4